 Pruning a crapemyrtle requires the same procedures used for any tree or shrub.
 Proper pruning techniques will ensure an abundance of blooms, as well as a healthy plant for many years to come.
-See A Guide to Successful Pruning: Pruning Basics and Tools, Virginia Cooperative Extension publication 430-455, and A Guide to Successful Pruning: Pruning Shrubs, Virginia Cooperative Extension publication 430-459, for details.

 When pruning crapemyrtles, practice naturalistic pruning that maintains the shape and form of each unique cultivar.
 Start early in the life of the plant by removing dead, diseased, broken, crossing, and rubbing branches to improve overall plant health and appearance.
 A well-trained crapemyrtle will not need yearly pruning so continue that practice only as needed to develop sound structure and enhance the plant's health.